HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 If we look at the long tail and check the number of async requests for the 100th percentile, the difference in the devices is quite remarkable.
 The most asynchronous requests made by a desktop page is 623, which is eclipsed by the biggest mobile page, which makes 867 asynchronous requests!

-An alternative to the asynchronous AJAX requests are the synchronous.
+An alternative to the asynchronous AJAX requests are that they are synchronous.
 Rather than passing a request to a callback, they block the main thread until the request completes.

 However, [this practice is discouraged](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) due to the potential for poor performance and user experiences, and many browsers already warn about the usage.
 It would be intriguing to see how many pages still use synchronous AJAX requests.